parse-community/docs/Compatibility-with-Hosted-Parse.md

 Current JavaScript SDK version is 1.7.0
 ```

+### Cloud Modules

+Native [Cloud Code modules](https://parse.com/docs/cloudcode/guide#cloud-code-modules) are not available in Parse Server, so you will need to use a replacement:

+#### App Links

+There is no direct replacement, but it is relatively easy to generate these tags yourself.

+#### Buffer

+This is included natively with Node.
+Remove any require('buffer') calls.

+#### Mailgun

+Use the official npm module: https://www.npmjs.com/package/mailgun-js

+#### Mandrill

+Use the official npm module: https://www.npmjs.com/package/mandrill-api

+#### Moment

+Use the official npm module: https://www.npmjs.com/package/moment

+#### Parse Image

+We recommend using another image manipulation library, like the [imagemagick wrapper module](https://www.npmjs.com/package/imagemagick).
+Alternatively, consider using a cloud-based image manipulation and management platform, such as [Cloudinary](https://www.npmjs.com/package/cloudinary).

+#### SendGrid

+Use the official npm module: https://www.npmjs.com/package/sendgrid

+#### Stripe

+Use the official npm module: https://www.npmjs.com/package/stripe

+#### Twilio

+Use the official npm module: https://www.npmjs.com/package/twilio

+#### Underscore

+Use the official npm module: https://www.npmjs.com/package/underscore

 ## Dashboard

 Parse has provided a separate [Parse Dashboard project](http://blog.parse.com/announcements/introducing-the-parse-server-dashboard/) which can be used to manage all of your Parse Server applications.